khakhalin/notes/keywords/environments.md

 #tools

-There are two key ways to install packages in Python:
+There are several ways to install packages in Python:
 * **conda** installs packages written in any language.
 Makes sure there are no conflicts using a "Satisfiability Solver".
 * **pip** installs python packages.
 Installs in an "overwrite" mode: recursively installs all downstream dependencies, but doesn't look for overall consistency.